scrapoxy/scraping-workshop/README.md

             <image src="images/info.png">
         </td>
         <td>
-            <a href="https://github.com/features/copilot">GitHub Copilot</a> or
+            <a href="https://github.com/features/copilot">GitHub Copilot</a>
+            can be incredibly helpful in writing AST operations, just as
             <a href="https://claude.ai">Claude Sonnet 3.5</a>
-            can provide a huge assistance in writing AST operations.
+            is valuable for deciphering complex functions.
         </td>
     </tr>
 </table>